Compression for runners...can these form-fitting clothing options really give you an edge?

 As you can see, there are many ways to fit compression into your post-run recovery plan.

-The Runner’s World article “Compression Socks for Running” discusses in detail exactly:
+The Runner’s World article “Compression Socks for Running” discusses in detail:

 For assistance in determining your own size, here are the female wear tester’s measurements: